 By Derek Farr

 We don’t just eat on our Main Salmon trips, we feast.
-Hearty breakfasts, big lunches, delicious dinners and sumptuous deserts are staples of our river expeditions.
-We also bring snacks, appetizers and soft drinks to ward off the first pangs of hunger.
+Hearty breakfasts, big lunches, delicious dinners, and sumptuous desserts are staples of our river expeditions.
+We also bring snacks, appetizers, and soft drinks to ward off the first pangs of hunger.

-I often think about this dichotomy as I’m baking, pan searing, barbequing, boiling, stirring, peeling, chopping or assembling our rich meals.
+I often think about this dichotomy as I’m baking, pan searing, barbecuing, boiling, stirring, peeling, chopping, or assembling our rich meals.
 But it really strikes me as we’re eating.
 How do sheep subsist on such meager rations?
-I glance to my plate; it’s stacked with high-vitamin fruits and vegetables, high-protein meats, high-energy carbohydrates and refined sugars.
+I glance at my plate; it’s stacked with high-vitamin fruits and vegetables, high-protein meats, high-energy carbohydrates, and refined sugars.
 Then I glance to the sheep on the opposite shore; they’re eating desiccated plants.
 What’s more, I’ll be ready for another rich meal in a few hours.
 The sheep will never eat such rich food.
 How on Earth do they survive?